What you need to know about the Novavax

 The rS protein is produced by recombinant DNA technology using a baculovirus expression system in an insect cell line that is derived from Sf9 cells of the Spodoptera frugiperda species.1

-Each dose of the Novavax COVID‑19 vaccine also contains the following ingredients: cholesterol, phosphatidylcholine, potassium dihydrogen phosphate (3.85 mcg), potassium chloride (2.25 mcg), disodium hydrogen phosphate dihydrate (14.7 mcg), disodium hydrogen phosphate heptahydrate (2.465 mg), sodium dihydrogen phosphate monohydrate (0.445 mg), sodium chloride (8.766 mg) and polysorbate 80 (0.050 mg).
+Each 0.5 mL dose of the Novavax COVID‑19 vaccine also contains the following ingredients: cholesterol, phosphatidylcholine, potassium dihydrogen phosphate (3.85 mcg), potassium chloride (2.25 mcg), disodium hydrogen phosphate dihydrate (14.7 mcg), disodium hydrogen phosphate heptahydrate (2.465 mg), sodium dihydrogen phosphate monohydrate (0.445 mg), sodium chloride (8.766 mg), and polysorbate 80 (0.050 mg).
 The pH is adjusted with sodium hydroxide or hydrochloric acid.1

 Each 0.5 mL dose of the Novavax COVID‑19 vaccine may also contain residual amounts of baculovirus and Sf9 cell proteins (0.96 mcg), baculovirus and cellular DNA (0.00016 mcg), lentil lectin (<0.025 mcg), methyl-α-D-mannopyranoside (2 mcg), simethicone (<0.92 mcg), pluronic F-68 (<2.19 mcg), Triton X-100 (<0.025 mcg), and Tergitol (NP9) (<0.05 mcg).1